MJ6Z/diffusion/README.md

 ```

 ## Installation
 Installation guide for Debian/Ubuntu Linux.
 It has not been tested on any other linux distros.
-Morphalogica is supported on Linux, Mac and Windows - but this project is not.

-(these insturctions include installation morphalogica in-tree)
+(these insturctions include installation of mathplot in-tree)
 ```bash
 #cloning my code
 git clone https://github.com/MJ6Z/diffusion